JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Setup the app {#webpack-intro-setup}

-Let us first put together a simple shiny application that which will serve as a basis for including webpack and npm.
+Let us first put together a simple Shiny application that which will serve as a basis for including webpack and npm.
 Create a new directory and in it place a file called `app.R` containing a very simple application.

 ```r
 library(shiny)